Wetlands Trail, Henderson Bike Trails

 Are your biking skills up to the challenge of the Wetlands Trail?

-Once you see these views of the Wetlands Bike Trail, you’ll know that there is a vast difference in the Wetlands trail on the north side of the Las Vegas Wash.
+Once you see these views of the Wetlands Trail bike route, you’ll know that there is a vast difference in the Wetlands trail on the north side of the Las Vegas Wash.
 Do not confuse this trail with the Pabco-Wells easy trail on Galleria–the south side of the wash.
 Don’t confuse it with the 1.5-mile loop at the Wetlands Nature Park, either.
 Watch and learn.

-Wear a helmet, eye protection, gloves, and bring a spare tube, C02 cartridge or a small bike pump.
+Wear a helmet, eye protection, gloves, and bring a spare tube, C02 cartridge, or a small bike pump.
 Bring plenty of water to do this ride.
-I will consume a liter of water on this route and I start hydrating upon arising on the mornings that I ride.
+I will consume a liter of water on this route and start hydrating upon arising in the mornings I ride.

 The video bike route starts at Terrazza Park in Lake Las Vegas, Henderson, Nevada.
 Locals and visitors can rent bicycles and e-bikes at the River Mountains Bike Shop nearby.

-From Terrazza Park (off Galleria) cross the bridge over the Las Vegas Wash into your first and most qualifying climb of the route.
-This 7-mile stretch of the Wetlands trail has been called a glorified mountain bike trail that’s been paved.
-You’ll need to ride alert and ready to react to steep descents, blind corners, sharp turns, and abrupt uphill climbs with an overall gain of 1107 feet.
-Add the unexpected hiker with a dog off-leash, an unauthorized dirt biker, or an ATV and the thrills begin!
+From Terrazza Park (off Galleria), cross the bridge over the Las Vegas Wash into your first and most qualifying climb of the route.
+This 7-mile stretch of the Wetlands trail has been called a glorified mountain bike trail that’s paved.
+Definitely, you’ll need to ride alert and ready to react to steep descents, blind corners, sharp turns, and abrupt uphill climbs with an overall gain of 1107 feet.
+Then, add the unexpected hiker with a dog off-leash, an unauthorized dirt biker, or an ATV, and the thrills begin!

-So, be prepared with the skill and physical fitness to take on this Wetlands Bike trail route.
-Even if you are on an electric-assisted bicycle, you still need handling skills to bike safely and confidently.
+So, be prepared with the biking skills and physical fitness to take on this Wetlands Bike trail route.
+Even on an electric-assisted bicycle, you still need handling skills to bike safely and confidently.

-In this video, I’m sharing two different routes to access the Wetlands Trail.
-First, I biked from the Pabco Trailhead passing the Wells Trailhead along Galleria, then to Terrazza Park to start to the actual Wetlands Trailhead.
+First, I biked from the Pabco Trailhead, passing the Wells Trailhead along Galleria, then to Terrazza Park to start for the actual Wetlands Trailhead.
 According to the Clark County Wetlands Park mile markers, the trail starts at the Wetlands Nature Park (north of the stadium) and ends with the 9.5-mile marker at the Wells Trailhead.
-There is a noticeable difference in the skill and exertion required on the north side of the wash and the south side by Galleria.
+As you can see, there is a noticeable difference in the skill and exertion required on the north side of the wash and the south side by Galleria.

-Crossing the wetlands bridge from Terrazza Park begins 7 miles of the Wetlands Trail heading west to the bridge at the Wetlands Nature Park route completes the 9.5-mile distance from the Wells Park trailhead.
-It can be biked as an “out and back” (elevation gain of 605 feet) or like I’ve shown, the vehicular cycling option on the roadway.
-This is how I completed my solo round trip shown here on the aerial view.
+Crossing the wetlands bridge from Terrazza Park begins 7 miles of the Wetlands Trail heading west to the bridge at the Wetlands Nature Park route, completing the 9.5-mile distance from the Wells Park trailhead.
+You can bike the trail as an “out and back” (elevation gain of 605 feet) or, like I’ve shown, the vehicular cycling option on the roadway.
+This is how I completed my solo round trip, shown on the aerial view.
 From the Clark County Wetlands Park, take Broadbent to Boulder Highway to Galleria and head east again.

-Note: Some years ago, LVMPD advised cyclists to avoid the return loop at Sunrise Trailhead for the continuous uncontrolled activity.
+Note: Some years ago, LVMPD advised cyclists to avoid the return loop at Sunrise Trailhead for continuous uncontrolled activity.
 Since there are still graffiti signs on this section, I don’t take this loop.
-Also, the trail connection isn’t paved and at one point you need to walk your bike past “pedestrian only” poles.
+Also, the trail connection isn’t paved, and at one point, you need to walk your bike past “pedestrian-only” poles.
 For these reasons, I don’t consider this a “loop” trail but an out-and-back route.

 So there you have my favorite options.
-Bike a round trip from start to end or double back or make a loop using the roadway.
+Bike a round trip from start to end, double back, or make a loop using the roadway.

 Disclaimer: A lesson in vehicular cycling is highly recommended so that you know how to bike predictably and be conspicuous to motorists sharing the roadway.
-Have I mentioned the Smart Cycling course?
+Have I mentioned the Smart Cycling course for bike handling skills?